 We are experiencing an unprecedented time right now.
 Everything we've known to be true has been turned upside down.

 It's a time that was unfathomable just a few months ago.
-A time of social distancing, stay-at-home orders, work-from-home mandates, marketing budget freezes, eLearning for our children, Zoom fatigue, and so much more that's shocking our lives and world right now.
+A time of social distancing, stay-at-home orders, work-from-home mandates, marketing budget freezes, eLearning for our children, Zoom fatigue, market uncertainty and so much more that's shocking our lives and world right now.

 One common thread we're finding?
 We all seem to be feeling an extra need for human connection, whenever and however possible.